inet-framework/inet/doc/src/users-guide/ch-physicallayer.rst

 steps missing from their simpler counterparts, they also feature configurable level of detail: the transmitter and receiver modules have :par:`levelOfDetail` parameters that control which domains are actually simulated.
-These radio models must be used in conjuction with :ned:`DimensionalRadioMedium`.
+These radio models must be used in conjunction with :ned:`DimensionalRadioMedium`.

 ..
 [1]